Puranam Srinivasa Sastry: Literary works

-He was the author of several books including the psychological thriller - Ennenno Athmahatyalu (English: Many Suicides), Goodu Chalani Sukham, Preminchaku Jwaram Ostundi and Coffee Ragalu.
+He was the author of several books including the psychological thriller - Athanikantha Telusu (English: He knows all), Goodu Chalani Sukham, Preminchaku Jwaram Ostundi and Coffee Ragalu.
 Ennenno Athmahatyalu and Goodu Chalani Sukham won awards and were translated into Hindi, Sanskrit and Kannada.
-He had published under the pen-names Srisaa, Puranam Srisaa, and P.S.
+He also wrote under the pen-names Srisaa, Puranam Srisaa, and P.S.
 He was interviewed by Gollapudi Maruthi Rao for Vandella Kathaku Vandanalu program aired in HMTV.
+More than 50 stories of his are stored in the prestigious Katha Nilayam.
+Click here for the direct link to Srisaa's works.

 Some of his works were also published on online magazines Sanchika.